 Jewish tradition encourages us to welcome seven holy guests (Use this discussion guide to lead your family in a discussion about this tradition as it relates to modern-day social justice issues.) into our sukkot, one for each night of the week.
 In a modern variation to this custom, each night can be connected to a related social action theme.

 Sukkot can provide an excellent opportunity to converse about housing issues and homelessness.
 On Sukkot, we are commanded to live in temporary booths for seven days, to remind us of the time when our wandering ancestors had to dwell infollowing the Exodus from Egypt.
-This remembrance naturally draws to mind those who are homeless, or who must live in temporary housing all year round, unable to procure a permanent home of their own.
+This remembrance naturally draws to mind those who are experiencing homelessness or who must live in temporary housing all year round, unable to procure a permanent home of their own.

 The seven days spent in the sukkah allow for closer interaction with the environment in a way that permanent homes do not.
 Eating and sleeping in sukkot create a connection with the wind, outside air, sun, moon, and stars.
 Such an encounter with the natural world during this season can inspire us to pay closer attention to issues that affect the environment daily.